-4See Figlio and Fletcher (2012) for a summary of the mostly U.S.-based literature on the share of elderly and support for public education spending and Cattaneo and Wolter (2009) for evidence on Switzerland.
-See Carruthers and Wanamaker (2015) for a summary of the evidence on women's greater preference for both private and public goods and services that enhance child welfare.
+3See Figlio and Fletcher (2012) for a summary of the mostly U.S.-based literature on the share of elderly and support for public education spending, and recent evidence by Bertocchi et al (2017).
+Cattaneo and Wolter (2009) document with Swiss survey data that elderly people are less supportive of education spending.
+Carruthers and Wanamaker (2015) summarize mostly U.S. evidence on women's greater preference for both private and public goods and services that enhance child welfare.
+While less relevant for us, the link between gender and preferences for education spending is less clear-cut in developing countries (see Chattopadhyay and Duflo, 2004).